Endgame (2009 film): Reception

 Overnight ratings indicated that Endgame's first Channel 4 broadcast was seen by 837,000 viewers (a 3.9% audience share).
 64,000 more watched on Channel 4's one-hour timeshift service, Channel 4+1.
 A repeat on the evening of 9 May got 336,000 viewers (1.7% share) on Channel 4 and 35,000 on Channel 4+1.

 The film's reception was mixed.
-Review aggregator website Rotten Tomatoes reported that 71% of critics gave the film a positive review based on 7 reviews, with an average rating of 6.46/10.
-At Metacritic, the film has a weighted average score of 55 out of 100 based on 4 critics, indicating "mixed or average reviews".
+Review aggregator website Rotten Tomatoes reported that 71% of critics gave the film a positive review based on seven reviews, with an average rating of 6.46/10.
+On Metacritic, the film has a weighted average score of 55 out of 100 based on four critics, indicating "mixed or average reviews".
 The Daily Telegraph praised Lee Miller's performance but argued that "the elements never quite cohered".
 The newspaper concluded that the script "seemed too fuzzy in its focus, and also too eager to write history with an unambiguously broad brush."
 Other publications praised the film.
-In contrast with the Telegraph, The Independent praised the script "Paula Milne's script skilfully interspersed talk with action".
+In contrast with The Telegraph, The Independent praised the script "Paula Milne's script skilfully interspersed talk with action".
 The Times rated the film four out of five stars.
 It also won a Peabody Award in 2009.